Does Your Dog Pull against the Leash? It’s not just your dog! It takes two to pull.

 Going for a walk is an inspiring adventure for a dog.
 It allows him to check out the neighborhood and investigate the exciting smells around him.
 Whether it is another dog coming toward them, or a trail of interesting smells, dogs often feel as though they have moved as quickly as they can.
 Dogs do not view walks as humans do.
 It is not a calm, relaxing stroll through the park to them; instead, the walk is their time to go, go.

 Being leashed is not natural to a dog.

-They are not leashed to their mothers when they are puppies, and the concept of being on a leash is foreign to most dogs.
-A dog does not know how to walk on a leash when you bring him home politely.
-He has to be taught.
-Pulling on a leash is a behavior that will progressively get worse as the dog gets older if the proper steps are not taken to stop this behavior.
-If a dog is pulling, then the human handler has little to no control over that dog.
+The concept of being on a leash is foreign to most dogs.
+They are not leashed to their mothers when they are puppies.
+A dog does not know how to walk on a leash when you bring him home politely He has to be taught Pulling on a leash is a behavior that will progressively get worse as the dog gets older if the proper steps are not taken to stop this behavior If a dog is pulling.
+The human handler has little to no control over that dog.
 The leash is designed to keep your dog under control and safe while you are out.
-Also, most cities, counties, and/or states have some leash law.
-However, dogs are not aware of our rules and regulations and do not understand that running into traffic can be dangerous.
+Also, most cities, counties, and states have some leash laws.
+However, dogs are unaware of our rules and regulations and do not understand that running into traffic can be dangerous.

-Most dogs learn very quickly how to walk politely on a leash when shown how to do so.
-Teaching your dog this valuable skill is the first step to having an obedient dog.
+Most dogs learn very quickly how to walk politely on a leash when shown how.
+Teaching your dog this valuable skill is the first step toward an obedient dog.

 Your dog pulls because someone, somewhere at some time, took a step when he put tension on the leash.

 He continues to pull because it continues to be a rewarding experience.
 He pulls, and he gets to the car.
 He pulls, and he gets to greet that other dog in class.
 He pulls, and the neighbor lady across the street tells him how lovely he is, even though he is now not JUST pulling but is also climbing up the front of her with his muddy dog paws, to which she replies, “it’s ok, I don’t mind.”